 - Trip Cancellation or Interruption insurance

-Different situations beyond our control may force us to postpone, cancel or end a trip prematurely.
+Different situations beyond your control may force you to postpone, cancel or end a trip prematurely.
 With insurance that covers you in the event of trip cancellation or interruption, you’ll be able to get reimbursed for all prepaid, non-refundable travel expenses.
 This includes the cost of accommodations, transportation and activities.

 - Insurance covering baggage loss or theft